Do I need to give up my favourite foods, drinks & activities?

 - When making a change; consider is this something you would reasonably recommend to a friend or a loved one?
 Chances are if you think its too tough for them then it needs reconsidering for you!

 We would like to hear from you!
-Jump on to your programme community and share any tips you have for balancing the foods, drinks and activities that you love with your health behaviour goals.
+Comment below any tips you have for balancing the foods, drinks and activities that you love with your health behaviour goals.